Courses Titled A - B

 This is a survey course on the Bankruptcy Reform Act of 1978, as amended, the leading cases which have construed this statute, and associated state and federal laws governing debtor/creditor relations.
 Students will gain an overview of personal (or consumer) bankruptcy, as well as business bankruptcy reorganizations and liquidations.
 The course will emphasize practical problem-solving, considering the kinds of bankruptcy-related issues that arise in the course of a general law practice, not just those confronted in a specialized bankruptcy practice.
 Course topics will include the rights of debtors, the rights of creditors, the duties and the discharge of such duties by a Trustee, the rights and remedies of a Trustee, the procedural and substantive chronology of a Chapter 11 case, and the jurisdiction of the bankruptcy court.

 BAR EXAM STRATEGIES AND SKILLS (BSKL-300) 2 credits

-Bar Exam Strategies and Skills focuses on building the analytical, writing, and organizational skills necessary to enhance a student's ability to prepare for the Uniform Bar Exam (UBE).
+The class focuses on building the analytical, writing, and organizational skills necessary to enhance students' ability to prepare for the Uniform Bar Exam (UBE).
 Students will become thoroughly familiar with the format and components of the bar exam, will review substantive areas of law covered on the UBE, and will enhance their critical thinking and analytical writing skills.
-This course provides students with hands-on writing practice, peer evaluation, and individual written feedback.
-Multistate Bar Exam (MBE) practice tests are administered with strategy sessions to aid in the successful completion of the multiple-choice portion of the bar exam.
-Multistate Performance test strategy and writing techniques are reviewed along with the completion of two Multistate Performance Tests.
+This course provides students with intensive hands-on studying and writing practice, peer evaluation, and individual written feedback.
+Multistate Bar Exam practice test questions as well as Multistate Essay Examination questions are administered with strategy sessions to aid in the successful completion of both portions of the bar exam.
+Multistate Performance Test (MPT) strategies and writing techniques are reviewed along with the completion of one MPT.
 Memorization and outlining skills, time management strategies, and stress management techniques will also be taught.
-Bar Strategies and Skills, while designated to assist with student bar examination preparation, should not be considered a substitute for comprehensive commercial bar review courses.

 No prerequisites.
 Restrictions: Students must be graduating within two semesters to enroll.